 Check in with people.

-Roughly 39 percent of respondents in the belonging barometer study said they felt the greatest sense of belonging when their colleagues checked in with them, personally and professionally.
+Roughly 39 percent of respondents in the belonging barometer study said they felt the greatest sense of belonging and inclusion when their colleagues checked in with them, personally and professionally.

 These moments can be as simple as checking to see how someone is doing and then intently listening to their answer and asking follow-up questions.
 Let’s say, for instance, that one of your employees had to miss work because her daughter was sick.
 When she returns to work, ask how her daughter is feeling.